-About the < 100 > icon
+About the < 11 > icon and camera's internal temperature increase

-- If the camera's internal temperature becomes high, the < icon may appear on the screen.
-If you then continue with Live View shooting, the image quality might degrade.
-You should stop Live View shooting and allow the camera to rest. - If Live View shooting continues while the < > warning icon is displayed and the camera's internal temperature increases, the Live View shooting will stop automatically.
+- When you shoot continuously with the Live View function for a long period or in high temperatures, the camera's internal temperature may increase and the < 100 > warning icon will appear on the screen.
+Note that if you shoot with the Live View function for a long period in high temperatures, the < 10 > warning icon will appear earlier.
+Turn off the camera when not shooting images. - If you shoot with the Live View function while the < 10 > warning icon is displayed, the image quality of still photos may be degraded.
+You should stop Live View shooting and allow the camera to rest until the camera's internal temperature decreases. - If Live View shooting continues while the < > warning icon is displayed. the camera's internal temperature will further increase and Live View shooting may stop automatically.
 Live View shooting will be disabled until the camera's internal temperature decreases.
+Turn off the camera and allow the camera to rest for a while.